How to Paint Trim and Skirting Boards Cleanly

 What you’ll need

-- 2L of premium gloss or semi-gloss enamel (Dulux Aquanamel, Taubmans Tradex Trim — water-based enamel is what we use; oil-based gives a harder finish but takes a day to dry between coats)
+• 2L premium gloss or semi-gloss enamel — Dulux Aquanamel or Taubmans Tradex Trim are my picks.
+Water-based enamel for almost every job; oil-based gives a harder finish but takes a day to dry between coats and yellows in 18 months.

-- A 50mm angled cutting-in brush (Purdy is the benchmark — a $35 brush will outlast ten cheap ones)
+• A 50 mm angled cutting-in brush — Purdy is the benchmark, around $35.
+A $35 brush will outlast ten cheap ones, and the angle holds its shape.

-- A 25mm sash brush for tight spots
+• A 25 mm sash brush for tight spots and architrave reveals

-- Wood filler for nail holes and dents
+• Wood filler — Selleys Knead-It Timber or Plastibond — for nail holes and dings

 Step 1: Wash trim with sugar soap or metho

-Trim collects more skin oils, kitchen grease, and dust than walls do.
-Wipe every linear metre of skirting and architrave with sugar soap and a cloth, or metho on a microfibre.
-Water-based enamel doesn’t bond to grime — a clean surface is the difference between paint that lasts ten years and paint that flakes in two.
+Trim collects more skin oils, kitchen grease and dust than walls do.
+Think about it — your hand brushes the architrave every time you walk through a door, the skirting collects floor dust and shoe scuff, the window sill gets sun-baked grime.
+Wipe every linear metre of skirting and architrave with sugar soap on a microfibre, or methylated spirits on a clean rag for the really greasy bits.
+Water-based enamel doesnt bond to grime — a clean surface is the difference between paint that lasts ten years and paint that flakes in two.
+Trust me on this.
+Toby (my kelpie) drags his paws across our skirting at home and even those need a wash before any recoat.

 Step 2: Fill nail holes and dents

-Light hand-sanding all over, even on previously-painted trim.
-This dulls the existing paint so the new coat bonds, and it removes any high spots from filler.
-You’re not stripping paint — you’re scuffing it.
-Sandpaper folded into quarters, two minutes per metre.
+Light hand-sanding all over, even on previously-painted trim that looks fine.
+This dulls the existing paint so the new coat bonds chemically, and it knocks down any high spots from filler.
+Your not stripping paint — your scuffing it.
+Sandpaper folded into quarters fits the profile of a Federation skirting nicely; for cove and ogee profiles use a sanding sponge instead.
+Two minutes per metre is about right.

 Step 4: Vacuum and tack-cloth the trim